Photon-HDF5/photon-hdf5/docs/phdata.rst

 """""""""""""""

 Inside **measurement_specs**, the sub-group **detectors_specs/**
-that contains the mapping between the each pixel ID and the detection channels (i.e. spectral bands, polarizations, etc...).
+contains the mapping between the each pixel ID and the detection channels (i.e. spectral bands, polarizations or splitted channels).

-- **labels**: (optional) a table with 2 columns: detector ID and detector label (string).
-  For 2-color smFRET the labels should be "donor" and "acceptor".
-  When detector ID is a n-tuple, ``labels`` has *n+1* columns (*n* for the ID and 1 for the labels).

-For all 2-color detection (or more) measurements:
+Note that a detector ID can be a single integer of a n-tuple of integers, to support the case of 2-D detector arrays.
+Therefore an array of detector IDs can be either a 1-D or a 2-D array, in the latter case it is one row per detector.

+When a measurement records more than 1 spectral band, the fields:

 - **spectral_ch1**
 - **spectral_ch2**
 - etc...

-For measurements that record the polarization:
+specify which detector is employed in each spectral band.
+When the measurement records only 1 spectral band these fields may be omitted.
+The spectral bands are strictly ordered for increasing wavelenghts.
+For example, for 2-color smFRET measurements ``spectral_ch1`` and ``spectral_ch2`` represent the donor and acceptor channel respectively.

+When a measurement records more than 1 polarization state, the fields:

 - **polarization_ch1**
 - **polarization_ch2**

+specify which detector is employed for each polarization.
+When the measurement records only one polarization these fields may be omitted.

-When the detection path is split in 2 channels through a non-polarizing beam splitter the different detection channels are specified in:
+When the detection path is split in 2 channels through a non-polarizing beam splitter the fields:

 - **split_ch1**
 - **split_ch2**

+specify which detector is employed in each of the "splitted" channels.

+All the previous fields are arrays containing one or more detector IDs.
+For example, a 2-color smFRET measurement will have only one value in ``spectral_ch1`` (i.e. donor) and one value in ``spectral_ch2`` (i.e. acceptor).
+A 2-color smFRET measurement with polarization (4 detectors) will have 2 values in each of the ``spectral_chX`` and ``polarization_chX`` fields.
+For a multispot smFRET measurement, ``spectral_chX`` will contain the list of donor/acceptor detectors (see section 2.3).

+Finally, a label (i.e. a string) can be associated to each detector through the following optional field:

+- **labels**: (optional) a table with 2 columns: detector ID and detector label (a string).

+For 2-color smFRET measurements it is recommended to use the labels "donor" and "acceptor" for the respective detectors.
+Note, however, that these labels only represent an additional user-defined metadata and are not necessary for the interpretation of the measurement.
+When detector ID is a *n*-tuple, ``labels`` has *n+1* columns (*n* for the ID and 1 for the labels).

 setup group